GrantBirki/k8s-discord/docs/github-actions.md

 1. [Create a Service Principal](https://docs.microsoft.com/en-us/azure/active-directory/develop/howto-create-service-principal-portal)
 1. [Assign Roles to a Service Principal](https://docs.microsoft.com/en-us/azure/role-based-access-control/role-assignments-portal?tabs=current)

+GitHub Environment:

+This workflow assumes that an empty environment named `development` has been created in your GitHub repository

 GitHub Secrets:

 This part is important for CI/CD to pass!
 You will need to configure the following GitHub secrets as `key` / `value` pairs.